Phone Booth (2002)

 Stu: Fuck!
 They'll kill me before I can get a shot at you.

-Stu: [to caller] What are you gunna do about it up in your fucking high window with your goddamn binoculars?
+Stu: [to caller] What are you gonna do about it up in your fucking high window with your goddamn binoculars?

 The Caller: Stu, you didn't tell your wife the truth, you're cheating.

-Stu: Look, you're a guy sometimes you wanna know it's a possiblity alright?
-You know it's like having a beautiful home, but you still dream of that quick vacation down there, you know some nice hotel a great view I don't know maybe a pool.
+Stu: Look, you're a guy.
+Sometimes you wanna know it's a possibility, all right?
+You know it's like having a beautiful home, but you still dream of that quick vacation down there, you know, some nice hotel, a great view, I don't know, maybe a pool.
 But it's a just a fantasy because you'll never really leave home!
 Do you hear what I'm saying?